Early Years Foundation Stage

 Who are the members of staff looking after my child?

 Below is a list of the members of staff who work in Nursery and Reception.
-If you need to contact school in an emergency, please call on the school telephone number: 01274 495934.

 We have 2 teachers in Nursery.
-Mrs Rathor-Khan on Mon-Wed, and Mrs Tariq on Wed-Fri.
-They are supported by Early Years Practitioners, Miss Iqbal, and Miss Alam, and Teaching and Learning Partner is Miss Mahmood.
+Mrs Rathor-Khan who works Mon-Wed and Mrs Tariq on Wed-Fri.
+They are supported by Early Years Practitioners, Miss A.Iqbal, and Miss S.Iqbal.